chrismphy/COP-4020-Alternative-Language-Project/readme.md

 Pkg.instantiate()

 3.
-You can run the Main.jl by typing in the terminal:
+You can run the Main.jl by typing in the terminal.
+Keep in mind that if you are running on Repl.it, this process will take several minutes:

 include("Main.jl")